GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility, and among other things he avoids clever tricks like the plague
+> ### The computing scientist’s main challenge is not to get confused by the complexities of his own making.
 >
 > ~ *Edsger W. Dijkstra*